KenWillmott/SolarPosition/README.md

     somePosition = someLocation.getSolarPosition();

+Subsequently, you can access a member variable like this:

+    azimuthVariable = somePosition.azimuth;

+# Accessing Data Directly

-This is only necessary if you wish to store the results - if not, you can access members directly, like this:
+The above data structure is only necessary if you wish to store the results - if not, you can access members directly, like this:

     azimuthVariable = someLocation.getSolarPosition().azimuth;